10 Essential Anki Add-ons for All Medical Students

 - Prerak Juthani – The 5 MUST-HAVE Add Ons for ANYONE Using Anki!

 - AnKing – 5 Must Have Add-ons for Anki

 - Conaanaa aka Suppy – Top SEVEN Add-ons for Anki!

-If you enjoyed this article, then please share it with your friends and colleagues.
-It takes a lot of effort to make these and as a busy medical student, I can use all the help I can get to make this venture worthwhile.
+If you enjoyed this article, please share it with your friends and colleagues.
+It takes a lot of effort to make these, and as a busy medical student, I can use all the help I can get to make this venture worthwhile.

-You can have a look at this article I wrote on the 22 Best Anki Decks of All Time.
+You can look at this article I wrote on the 22 Best Anki Decks of All Time.